Mitgliederverwaltung am Laptop

 GDPR-compliant management of your club with Vereinsplaner

-Simple data privacy template for your club
+Simple privacy template for your club

 We would like to mention once again that this information serves as a guide and will never replace thorough self-research or even legal advice.
 We therefore recommend that every club board thoroughly study the GDPR and, if anything is unclear, contact legal advice.